 He soon met Ben Sharpsteen, an animator at Walt Disney Studios for more than 30 years.
-Ben donated the Sharpsteen Museum in Calistoga and Craig created the graphic design work for the large diorama and several of the murals and designs at this museum.
+Ben donated the Sharpsteen Museum in Calistoga and Craig created the graphic design work for the large diorama and several of the designs at this museum.
 After lending his artistic talents to the Sharpsteen Museum Craig then worked at a local wine label design studio helping create labels for wineries such as Beringer and the Italian Swiss Colony (no longer in business).
 Eventually he branched out on his own and in 1983 founded his own commercial art studio.
 Over the years he has designed and created labels for a number of premium producers in the valley including Robert Craig, Elyse and Boeschen Estate.

-The first vintage of Terroir Napa Valley was from 2001 and the focus of their production was on Chardonnay and Cabernet Sauvignon.
+The first vintage of Terroir Napa Valley was from 2001; the focus of their production was on Chardonnay and Cabernet Sauvignon.
 The 2009 Terroir Napa Valley Chardonnay is a vineyard designate (P&J Vineyard); this wine was barrel fermented and aged on the lees for 16 weeks.
 It has nice viscosity, a rounded layered entry on the palate with rich fruit and a bit of toasted oak that rounds out the finish.

 There are some noticeable differences between the 2007 and 2008 Terroir Napa Valley Cabernet Sauvignon vintages.
 The 2007 vintage is a blend of several Cabernet clones along with Merlot and Syrah.
 This wine has good color.
 The bouquet is decidedly floral – somewhat sweet in its aromatic approach.
 The palate is all about the fruit (black berry, red currant) with lingering soft dry tannins anchoring the finish.
 The 2008 is 100% varietal from two vineyards and the bouquet is less floral than the prior vintage.
 Aromas of sweet red and black cherry show along with a hint of baking spice.
 It is a “bigger” wine than the 2007 vintage.

 The Cross Creek Vineyard is on site of the original property that Dr. Lewis purchased when he moved to the Napa Valley (he lived here, well into his 90s until his death in 2013).

 And the Centa Vineyard is named in honor of Susan (her middle name) and is located on Lodi Lane.
 The property is in the narrowest part of the Napa Valley – only about 3,500 feet in width between the Mayacamas and Vaca mountain ranges.
 The site is approximately located between Duckhorn Winery and Titus Vineyards and is planted to both Cabernet Sauvignon and Sauvignon Blanc.
 It is a historic piece of property – first planted to vines by Eli McLean York who later built the stone York Winery on site in 1880 (severely damaged in the 1989 Loma Prieta earthquake).
 This old winery can still be seen from Lodi Lane but has long since been renovated and converted into a residence.

 Over the years wineries such as Louis Martini, Cakebread and Chappellet among others have sourced fruit from their vineyards.
-The wines are made at a custom crush facility just north of their Lodi Lane property.
+The Gibbs wines are made at a custom crush facility just north of their Lodi Lane property.
 Craig is the primary winemaker although a consulting winemaker is also employed.